 Apart from purely academic pursuits, Prof. Mugisha is also a successful entrepreneur, having founded Rwentobo High School in his hometown of Rwentobo, Ntungamo district.

 Prof. Mugisha is an Italian Episcopal Conference (CEI) and Catholic Organisation for Relief and Development Aid (CORDAID) Fellow.
-He has also been a member of a number of initiatives including the National Health Training Committee, Ministry of Health; Uganda Society of Health Scientists and Health Economics and Policy Network (HEPNET) among others.
+He has also been a member of a number of initiatives the National Health Training Committee, Ministry of Health; Uganda Society of Health Scientists and Health Economics and Policy Network (HEPNET) among others.